dstndstn/gfa_reduce/README.md

 # directories

 ## etc/
-auxiliary files such as master biases, master flats, bad pixel masks, dark images ; will not be checked in to git due to file sizes
+auxiliary files such as master biases, master flats, bad pixel masks, dark images; will not be checked in to git due to file sizes

 ## py/analysis/
 core image analysis such as source detection, centroid measurements, PSF fitting, flux measurements